-One of my favorite resources to learn and improve on your SEO skills is Dare To Conquer’s SEO My Goodness course.
-Scrivs shows you the strategies you need to get your posts ranked and get a ton of traffic to your blog.
+One of my favorite resources to learn and improve on your SEO skills is the Simple Stupid SEO course.
+Mike Pearson shows you the advanced technical strategies you need to get your posts ranked and get a ton of traffic to your blog.
 He has a ton of successful blogs that he manages and tests his strategies with so you can be sure that they work!

 This is where Pinterest comes in.

 Pinterest is one of the best ways to explode your traffic in a short amount of time.
-On one of my other blog’s, I get over 1.7 million monthly views on my Pinterest account and over 50,000 pageviews on my blog each month all just from Pinterest!
+On one of my other blogs, I get over 2 million monthly views on my Pinterest account and over 50,000 pageviews on my blog each month, all just from Pinterest!

 How does Pinterest work?

 1. Pin a total of 30-50 pins a day (consisting of both your blog’s pins as well as other people’s pins) to both your own boards as well as group boards.